 By putting systems in place to capture, analyse and react to real-time data, aged care providers can make much more accurate, efficient decisions which benefit the business, as well as the people within their care.
-For instance, Brennan IT works with our sister company, Superfluid, to help aged care organisations implement Microsoft Power BI – giving them access to a whole raft of information on their business, via real-time visualisations, data models and advanced analytics.
+For instance, Digital Workplace Solutions helps aged care organisations implement Microsoft Power BI – giving them access to a whole raft of information on their business, via real-time visualisations, data models and advanced analytics.
 Armed with insights from Power BI, businesses can very quickly determine which areas of the business can be improved, and which require additional focus.

 A home care provider, for instance, could use data analysis to track the average time of home visits, and build its costing model accordingly.
 Similarly, a provider could track the financial outlay associated with particular consumables – such as bandages or paracetamol medication – to determine where and how items are being issued.